gflohr/qgoda-site/en/docs/translation-workflow.md

 ### Creating the POTFILES

-The subdirectory `F:_po` will later contain everything that is needed for translating your site.
+The subdirectory `P:_po` will later contain everything that is needed for translating your site.
 The file `_po/POTFILES` should contain a list of files that have translatable strings.
 You can create it by hand or easier like
 this: